IngoScholtes/kdd2018-tutorial/docs/index.md

 *Hands-on Coding Session* (60 minutes)
 - Interactive Visualisation with InfoBaleen

+# Data sets

+A description of data sets that will be provided to tutorial participants, and that will be analysed in the tutorial is available [here](https://github.com/IngoScholtes/kdd2018-tutorial/tree/master/data).

 # Setting up the environment

 Hands-on sessions will be completed in `python`.
 A detailed description on how to set up the environment can be found in the [setup instructions](/kdd2018-tutorial/setup).